-- In the case of the loss of functionality to AutoLit or Synthesis, the CTO will be notified and we will send out a Site Disruption message to all users.
+- In the case of the loss of functionality to AutoLit or Synthesis for at 30 or more minutes, the CTO will be notified and we will send out a Site Disruption message to all users.
 The CTO and development team will assess the extent of any lost capabilities and timeline to restoration, and then communicate with company leadership regarding a recovery plan of specific functions. - In the case of the loss of functionality to any other key/critical applications, the CTO will be notified; Site Disruption messages will only be sent to users in the case that this impacts end user functions.
-In consultation with company leadership, the CTO and development team will create a plan to either restore function or shift to a different software provider. - In case of outages, the CEO will email account representatives for customers with a proposed restoration timeline and details regarding the outage. - Outages will also be communicated on Twitter @nestedknowledge
+In consultation with company leadership, the CTO and development team will create a plan to either restore function or shift to a different software provider. - In case of outages, the CEO or another leader will email account representatives for customers with a proposed restoration timeline and details regarding the outage.